comeonwuzhiliang/ABP.DEMO/README.md

 #### Build

-Open the root directory of the project and run the following command
+Open the root directory of the project and run the following command for init database structure,basic data and install lib

 ``` bash
 .\build.ps1